-Some topics which I can help couples to resolve through therapy are:
+Some topics which may bring couples to therapy are:

 • An affair, sexual problems or lack of closeness